 Northwest Center for Play Therapy Studies

-The Graduate School of Counseling is pleased to be the home of the Northwest Center for Play Therapy Studies, established in 2003.
+George Fox University's Graduate School of Counseling is pleased to be the home of the Northwest Center for Play Therapy Studies (NWCPTS), established in 2003.
 Under the direction of Dr. Daniel Sweeney, the NWCPTS is the only university-based center focused on the study and promotion of play therapy in the northwest United States.

-The NWCPTS also sponsors a one-day Fall Conference in November and a five-day Summer Institute every June.
+The NWCPTS also sponsors two annual events: a one-day Fall Conference in November and a five-day Summer Institute in June.
 These cover a wide variety of play therapy topics, including introductory and advanced workshops on such topics as sandtray therapy, play therapy with traumatized children, art in play therapy, and neurobiological issues in the play therapy process.